WILLIAM KETTLEBAND 1888–1961

 Died 12 November 1961 in Nottingham district, age 73

-Age 3, living in Bingham with father William 26 born in Radcliffe on Trent, died 1909, an agricultural labourer, mother Damarias (née Blatherwick, 1855-1929) and sister Ada, age 6.
-William (Willie on marriage certificate) and Damarias were married in 1884.
+Age 3, living in Bingham with father William 26 born in Radcliffe on Trent, died 1909, an agricultural labourer, mother Damaris (née Blatherwick, 1855-1929) and sister Ada, age 6.
+William (Willie on marriage certificate) and Damaris were married in 1884.

 Age 13, living in Bingham with father William 36, a warehouseman, mother Damaris 43 and brother George age 6.

 Age 23, employed as a scaffolder, living in Tresswell, Lincs as a boarder.
 His wife Gertrude was living in Barnstone, Notts, with her parents.

 Military Unit: 10th Battalion, The Sherwood Foresters, 51st Brigade, 17th (Northern) Division